wp-plugins/nofollow-for-external-link/readme.txt

 Stable tag: 1.1
 License: GPL2

 Automatically insert `rel=nofollow` and `target=_blank` to all the external links into your website posts or pages.
-Support exclude domains.
+Also support exclude domains.

 == Description ==